Jesuit Volunteer Corps (JVC) Northwest

 Goal of Program

 Jesuit Volunteer Corps (JVC) Northwest responds to local community needs in the Northwest by placing volunteers who provide value-centered service grounded in the Jesuit Catholic tradition.
 Each year, over 150 full-time Jesuit Volunteer (JV)/ AmeriCorps members commit to a year or more of service focusing on the values of community, spirituality/reflection, simple living, and social and ecological justice.
 During their year, volunteers support people living on the margins of society and fragile ecosystems throughout the Northwest.
 JVs are supported by professional staff who provide a week-long orientation at the beginning of the program year; two retreats throughout the year; two week-long visits; and ongoing support by phone and email.
 Additionally, the JVs enjoy vast a network of former Jesuit Volunteers and community members who mentor and support them in and after their year of service.

 Type of Placement

-JVC Northwest offers a wide variety of placements serving children, women, and men who often are invisible and live on the margins of society, as well as fragile ecosystems in the Northwest.
+JVC Northwest offers a wide variety of placements serving those who often are invisible and live on the margins of society, as well as fragile ecosystems in the Northwest.
 Categories of service include: children/at-risk youth, community organizing, education, environmental restoration and advocacy, abuse intervention & prevention, food justice and hunger, health, nursing, homelessness/housing services, legal services, refugee/immigration services, and senior services.
 JVs also serve populations such as those living with disabilities, mental illness, addiction, as well as Latinx and Indigenous communities throughout the Northwest.

 Jesuit Volunteers serve in urban, rural, and remote locales across Alaska, Idaho, Montana, Oregon and Washington, including alongside Native American and Native Alaskan communities.